ppy/osu-wiki/news/2014-10-10-third-official-osu-fanart-contest-results.md

 by ERIKATISIMA

 A huge thanks to all who participated in the contest.
-As always, we received way too many incredible entries to showcase them all there, but we’ll post all your entries on the osu!
+As always, we received way too many incredible entries to showcase them all there, but we'll post all your entries on the osu!
 Facebook page soon.
-And the [fourth official osu! fanart contest](https://osu.ppy.sh/news/2014-10-01-official-osu-fanart-contest-4-begins) is already underway, this time it’s Halloween themed.
+And the [fourth official osu! fanart contest](https://osu.ppy.sh/news/2014-10-01-official-osu-fanart-contest-4-begins) is already underway, this time it's Halloween themed.
 Get creepy creative!

 — yelle